SahilVankudre/A2T/A2T_System_Architecture.md

-# VoxScript System Architecture — Deep Dive
+# A2T System Architecture — Deep Dive

 ## How every component works, why each technology was chosen, and how data flows through the system